 Since a statute which constitutes a special law cannot impose a non-ad valorem tax, the statute is unconstitutional.
 See Alachua County v.
 Adams, 702 So.
 2d 1253 (Fla.
 1997).
 Accordingly, the trial court erred in finding the ordinance was validly enacted and in granting summary judgment for the City.
 Therefore, the case must be reversed and the cause remanded to grant summary judgment in favor of the appellants/taxpayers.

-As a result of this opinion, the City of Miami is continuing to collect the surcharge, but is isolating the revenue until a statutory fix can be accomplished or, if that fails, an appeal to the Florida Supreme Court can be made.
+As a result of this opinion, the City of Miami continued to collect the surcharge, but has isolated the revenue until a statutory fix can be implemented.